 Persons seeking to resolve problems or complaints should first contact their instructor.
 Unresolved complaints should be made to the education director.
 Students who feel that the complaint has not been adequately addressed should contact the school president.
 Written responses will be given to the student within seven working days.
-If the problem remains unresolved, students may contact the Student Help Line at (800) 874-0255.
+If the problem remains unresolved, students may contact the Student Help Line at (800) 874-0255 or email at studentrelations@cci.edu.